Roberto Dueñas

 Roberto Dueñas Hernandez (born 1 November 1975) is a retired Spanish professional basketball player.
 At a height of 7 ft 3 in tall, he played at the center position.

 Professional career

 Dueñas was drafted with the last overall pick (#57), of the 1997 NBA draft, by the Chicago Bulls, but he never played in the NBA.

-Dueñas played professionally with FC Barcelona from 1996–2005, during which time he won a EuroLeague championship in the 2002–03 season.
+Dueñas played professionally with FC Barcelona from 1996 to 2005, during which time he won a EuroLeague championship in the 2002–03 season.
 In honor of his play with Barcelona, his #12 jersey number was retired.

 Spain national team

 Dueñas was a member of the senior Spain national basketball team.
 He played at the 2000 Summer Olympics and the 2004 Summer Olympics with Spain.